rbchan/popdy-inference/notes.md

 ## For 2025

+- Email profs with syllabi and recommendations

+- Make homework due by Monday night instead of Monday morning

+- Review previous week's homework in class on Tuesdays

+- Add a Bayesian review lecture somewhere in the middle

 - Include analysis grade as part of project/paper grade

 - R quiz to weed out students on day 1